 If your monthly visitor seems a little outrageous, there’s good news.

 As with most medical conditions, there isn’t much you did yourself to cause menorrhagia; it typically stems from underlying medical conditions.
 Don’t be alarmed: if you do have heavy periods, your doctor can perform a few tests to determine if that’s the case for you.
-Possible causes include:

-- Speaking of giving birth, miscarriages and ectopic pregnancies could lead to heavier period flows.
+Miscarriages – Speaking of giving birth, miscarriages and ectopic pregnancies could lead to heavier period flows.
 An ectopic pregnancy is when the fertilized egg becomes implanted within a fallopian tube instead of within the uterus.

-While these underlying causes seem frighteningly serious, it could also be as simple as use of blood thinners.
+While these underlying causes seem frighteningly serious, it could also be as simple as the use of blood thinners.
 Before you panic, consider treatment options:

-- Chemo- or radiation therapies are both viable, popular treatment options for certain cancers and diseases.
+Chemo or Radiation – Both therapies are viable, popular treatment options for certain cancers and diseases.
 Some tumors will also shrink by themselves, while others may require surgical removal.

 No matter the diagnosis, there are options: it’s important to take your heavy periods seriously.
-You’re body has been trying to tell you something, and we’re here to listen.
+Your body has been trying to tell you something, and we’re here to listen.